-EM.2: Provide exceptional customer experiences.
+2. Provide exceptional customer experiences to employees, students, and the community.
 (Apply)

 - Differentiate between customer service and customer experiences.
-(Understand) - Embed customer focus throughout the human capital management system.
-(Apply) - Understand drivers of employee engagement.
-(Understand)
+(Understand) - Embed customer focus throughout the HC management system.
+(Apply)

-EM.3: Implement inclusive and equitable policies and practices that meet the needs of a diverse workforce.
+3. Implement inclusive and equitable policies and practices that meet the needs of a diverse workforce.
 (Apply)

-- Promote inclusion through interactions, communications, and supports.
-(Apply) - Create conditions that support a diverse and inclusive workplace.
+- Demonstrate cultural competence in employee interactions, communications, and supports.
+(Apply) - Apply best practices for cultivating a diverse and inclusive workplace.
 (Apply) - Minimize barriers and increase access to opportunities for employment, learning, recognition, and growth.
 (Apply)

-EM.4: Manage relationships with customers.
+4. Manage relationships with partners.
 (Apply)